jenskutilek/vfbLib-rust/FILEFORMAT.md

 ## Entry order

-As there are some aspects of a font source file that are represented by multiple entries in the VFB file, (e.g. Glyph, Links, image, Glyph Bitmaps, Glyph Sketch, etc. taken all together represent a glyph), we can assume that the order of entries is important.
+As there are some aspects of a font source file that are represented by multiple entries in the VFB file, (e.g. Glyph, Links, image, Glyph Bitmaps, Glyph Sketch, etc. taken all together represent a glyph), we must assume that the order of entries is important.

 ## Reading and parsing the data

-As not every entry’s data format is known, parsing the data from the binary file into a data structure should be done in two steps:
+As not every entry’s data format is known, parsing the data from the binary file into a data structure should be done in several steps:

 1. Read and parse the header.
-The header must always be parsed because it doesn't specify its total size in the binary file.
+The header must always be parsed because its size in the binary file isn't known unless it is parsed.
 2. Split the rest of the file into entries (key, size, data)
 3. Parse the known entries’ data